-In addition to the "Pillar 1" capital and buffer requirements, the CRD contemplates that competent authorities may require institutions to maintain additional own funds to cover elements of risk, other than the risk of excessive leverage, which are not fully captured by the minimum "own funds" requirements (so-called "Pillar 2" capital requirements or "P2R").
-Under the amended version of the CRD implemented under French law by the Arrêté of February 25, 2021 amending the Arrêté of 3 November 2014 on the prudential supervision and risk assessment process for banking services providers and investment firms, and in line with the EBA guidelines on the revised common procedures and methodologies for the supervisory review and evaluation process ("SREP") and supervisory stress testing dated July 19, 2018, P2R must be composed of at least 56% Common Equity Tier 1 capital and at least 75% of tier 1 capital, with the remainder in tier 2 capital.
+In addition to the P1R and buffer requirements, the CRD contemplates that competent authorities may require institutions to maintain additional own funds to cover elements of risk, other than the risk of excessive leverage, which are not fully captured by the minimum "own funds" requirements (so-called "Pillar 2" capital requirements or "P2R").
+Under a provision of the CRD implemented under French law by a decree of February 25, 2021, and in line with the EBA guidelines on the revised common procedures and methodologies for the supervisory review and evaluation process ("SREP") and supervisory stress testing dated July 19, 2018, P2R must be composed of at least 56% of common equity tier 1 capital and at least 75% of tier 1 capital, with the remainder in tier 2 capital.
+The EBA guidelines were amended on March 18, 2022 to provide for a common equity tier 1 requirement of 56.25% applicable as from January 1, 2023.
+Pursuant to CRD, both the P1R and the P2R must be fulfilled before the common equity tier 1 capital is allocated to satisfy buffer requirements.
+However, in accordance with CRD, credit institutions are allowed to partially use capital instruments that do not qualify as common equity tier 1 capital, for example additional tier 1 or tier 2 instruments, to meet the P2R.

 In addition, competent authorities may establish an additional own funds guidance (so-called "Pillar 2 guidance" or "P2G").
-While P2G, unlike P2R, is not a legal minimum, banks are expected to follow guidance in order to deal with forward-looking stress scenarios.
+While P2G, unlike P2R, is not a legal minimum, banks are expected to follow guidance in order to provide for forward-looking stress scenarios.
 Competent authorities are entitled to take supervisory measures and, where appropriate, to impose additional own funds requirements, if an institution repeatedly fails to meet the capital target.

-Competent authorities have wide powers at their disposal in CRD and BRRD to take appropriate supervisory measures in a range of circumstances, including when institutions breach capital requirements, including P2R and capital buffers.
+Competent authorities have wide powers at their disposal in CRD and BRRD to take appropriate supervisory measures in a range of circumstances, including when institutions breach capital ratio requirements, including P2R, or fail to meet capital buffer requirements.
 In particular, if capital requirements are no longer met, CRD and BRRD ensure that intervention powers are available to competent authorities (these additional measures may in certain circumstances be taken by competent authorities pre-emptively prior to a failure to meet minimum requirements).
-These include: withdrawal of authorization, early intervention measures, and resolution actions.
+These include early intervention measures and resolution actions.
+In addition, unlike the capital ratio requirements, failure to comply with the capital buffer requirements does not result in the potential withdrawal of a credit institution's operating authorization.
+Instead, if the capital buffer requirements are not met, a credit institution is subject to certain restrictions on the distribution of dividends, the payment of coupons and other amounts on additional tier 1 instruments, and the payment of certain variable employee compensation See "-MDA, L-MDA and M-MDA" below).